Earl Young (drummer): Awards and honors

 In 1979, Young received a Grammy Award for Album of the Year for the Saturday Night Fever soundtrack.

 The Philadelphia Music Alliance (PMA) has honored Young with five bronze plaques on the Walk of Fame on Broad Street.
 He is recognized as a member of the Trammps, the peerless rhythm section Baker, Harris & Young, along with the Philadelphia International Records studio orchestra MFSB and the Salsoul Orchestra, as well as John Davis & the Monster Orchestra.

 In 2016, Young was inducted into the Musicians Hall of Fame and Museum.

+In 2025, a street in North Philadelphia was renamed 'Earl Young Way' in his honor.